toeggel/ReadTheDocs/docs/architecture/vertical-slice.md

 ---
 # Vertical Slice Architecture

+aka VSA

+> [!ABSTRACT] Organise by use case, not technical responsibility.

 > [!ABSTRACT] Minimize coupling between slices, and maximize coupling in a slice.

 Vertical slice architecture is based around the principle _"things that change together should be near each other"_.
 It applies the **_Single Responsibility Principle (SRP)_** and **_Open-Closed Principle (OCP)_** which leads to a very **high cohesion**.